hayatokato8810/Capstone_FinalProject/README.md

 # 2020-2021 Capstone Final Project
-Group repository for the final project in the ECE183D and MAE162D capstone class led by Professor Ankur Mehta and Professor Jacob Rosen respectively at University of California, Los Angeles (UCLA).
+Team Jeopardy's group repository for the final project in the ECE183D and MAE162D capstone class led by Professor Ankur Mehta and Professor Jacob Rosen respectively at University of California, Los Angeles (UCLA).

 ECE Members:
 ---